nimmagaddav9/Southwest_Airline_Interview_Questions/README.txt

 no, just react.js

 5. Is your project build on class based or functional based components?
-It is a recent project. lot of times we have to deal with legacy code. we have to use functional components.
+It is a recent project. lot of times we have to deal with legacy code.
+I have to use functional components.

 6. do you have experience in class-based components? years